NatoBoram/gigachads.ts/packages/client/README.md

 # `@natoboram/gigachads.ts-client`

-An example client for the most gigachad project template for TypeScript monorepos.
+An example client for the most gigachad project template for TypeScript monorepos